dsccommunity/SharePointDsc/SharePointDsc/DSCResources/MSFT_SPOfficeOnlineServerSupressionSettings/readme.md

 which extensions should Office Online Server not be used to open the file.

 The default value for the Ensure parameter is Present.
-When not specifying this parameter, the zone is configured.
+When not specifying this parameter, the supression settings are configured.